protocol/CryptoNetLab/open_problems/Proof-of-Space_and_Useful_Space_Open_Problems.md

 The cost model is used to argue the security of an important piece of the Filecoin system: the WindowPoSt protocol (ie, periodic repetition of the audit phase of the PoRep based on the Stacked-DRGs PoS described above).
 Designing a graph-labeling PoS with optimal parameters in the cost model can improve the practical efficiency of WindowPoSt (eg, less frequent check or smaller proof size).
 Moreover, if the new PoS has a *fast initialization phase*, this will allow faster power on-boarding (ie, the blockchain can grow faster) and shorter retrieval time for the data.

-### Problem 3: Less communication rounds for repeated audits.
+### Problem 3: Less communication rounds for repeated audits

 Repeating the execution step multiple times needs interaction between Prover and Verifier, since those proving steps need to be spaced out and can not make non-interactive using standard techniques (eg, Fiat-Shamir heuristic).
 Indeed, if different execution phases are not spaced out, the prover can create all the proofs at the same time, failing in proving persistence of the storage.